ixdbelfast/ixdbelfast.github.io/modules/IXD302/IXD302-Master-Apprentice-Responsive-Storytelling.md

 The second exercise is focused at a slightly more micro level.
 We're looking at :hover effects and creating prototypes that can then be rolled into the final page.

-Design :hover buttons in Illustrator with off and on states and  build them.
+Design :hover buttons with off and on states and  build them.
+This can also include transition effects.

 + http://tympanus.net/Development/CreativeLinkEffects/